 At Jackson Hole, Bernanke would sometimes use his speeches to telegraph actions the Fed was considering.
-Yellen could take the same opportunity to shed light on the Fed's plans for withdrawing the extraordinary economic support it's provided since 2008.
+Yellen could take the opportunity to shed light on the Fed's plans for withdrawing the extraordinary economic support it's provided since 2008.

 "The road ahead will get much tougher for Yellen when she starts outlining the Fed's exit strategy," said David Jones, chief economist at DMJ Advisors and the author of a book on the Fed's first century.
 "Any change could be accompanied by significant market instability."

 This year, the Fed has been paring its monthly bond purchases, which have been intended to keep long-term rates low.
-Yellen has stressed that even after the purchases end this fall, the Fed will keep rates low and maintain its vast investment portfolio to keep downward pressure on rates.
+Yellen has stressed that even after the bond purchases end this fall, the Fed will keep rates low and maintain its vast investment portfolio to keep downward pressure on rates.

-The impending end of the bond purchases — a step investors once anticipated with dread — is being taken in stride.
+The impending end of the purchases — a step investors once anticipated with dread — is now being taken in stride.
 The market has remained calm, and stocks are up this year, suggesting that Yellen's reassurances have had an effect.

 That said, her first six months haven't been without stumbles.
 Consider her first news conference.
-Responding to a question, Yellen said that when the Fed stated it would keep its benchmark rate ultra-low for a "considerable time" after its bond purchases ended, that phrase meant around six months.
+Responding to a question, Yellen said that when the Fed stated it would keep its benchmark rate ultra-low for a "considerable time" after its bond purchases end, that phrase meant around six months.